pywbem/pywbemtools/docs/pywbemcli/cmdlineinterface.rst

    single: auto-suggestion

 Pywbemcli supports  :term:`tab-completion` and :term:`auto-suggestion`
-depending on whether it is in command mode or interactive mode.
+depending on whether it is in command mode or interactive mode:

-  * :ref:`interactive mode` - both tab-completion and auto-suggestion are always available.
   * :ref:`command mode` - tab-completion is available with some command shells and only when activated for the shell type.
-Auto-suggestion is not available.
+It is available for bash, zsh, and fish shells.
+Auto-suggestion is not enabled at installation.
+To enable tab-completion see :ref:`Activating shell tab-completion`.
+  * :ref:`interactive mode` - auto-suggestions are always available.

+.. index:: tab-completion

 Tab-completion is available in pywbemcli for:
     * All comand group and command names
-    * All option names
+    * All general and command specific option names
     * At least the following general options values:
         * --name
         * --mock-server - The completion uses the default connection file